liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 		SessionErrors.add(actionRequest, "error");
     }

-And then the error, if it exists, is shown in your `view.jsp` using the `liferay-ui:error` tag:
+The error, if it exists, is shown in your `view.jsp` using the `liferay-ui:error` tag:

     <liferay-ui:error key="error" message="Sorry, an error prevented saving
     your greeting" />

-If an error were to occur you would see something like this in your portlet:
+If an error occurred, you'd see something like this in your portlet:

 ![Figure 3.10: The sample "My Greetings" portlet showing an error message](../../images/portlet-invalid-data.png)

 The first message is automatically added by Liferay.
 The second one is the one you added in your JSP.

 ## Developing a Portlet with Multiple Actions [](id=developing-a-portlet-with-multiple-actio-4)

-So far we have developed a portlet that has two different views, the default view and an edit view.
-Adding more views is easy and all you have to do to link to them is to use the `mvcPath` parameter when creating the URL.
+Right now our portlet only has two views, the default view and edit view.
+Adding more views is easy, and you can link to them using the `mvcPath` parameter when creating the URL.
 But we only have one action.
-How do we add another action, for example for sending an email to the user?
+What if we want to add another action, like sending an email to the user?

-You can have as many actions as you want in a portlet, each of them needs to be implemented as a method that receives two parameters -- an `ActionRequest` and an `ActionResponse`.
-The name of the method can be whatever you want since you will be referring to it when creating the URL.
+You can have as many actions as you want in a portlet.
+Implement each one as a method that receives two parameters -- an `ActionRequest` and an `ActionResponse`.
+Name the method whatever you want, since you will be referring to it when creating the URL.

-Let's rewrite the example from the previous section to use a custom name for the action method that sets the greeting and add a second action method for sending emails.
+Let's rewrite the example from the previous section using a custom name for the action method that sets the greeting, and add a second action method for sending emails.

 	public class MyGreetingPortlet extends MVCPortlet {
 		public void setGreeting(